itprojects/InboxPager/README.md

 For a POP (Post Office Protocol 3) mail server:

-- Support for the extensions TOP, SASL and UIDL.
+- Support for the extensions "TOP", "SASL", and "UIDL".

 - LOTS of internal phone memory.

 ## Known Items

 If there are any errors in the application, you should be able to see those in the internal application Event Log.
-For data leak prevention this log is automatically deleted if the app is closed or crashes.
+For data leak prevention, this log is automatically deleted if the app is closed or crashes.
 The crashes should be visible in android's log (logcat).

-- While downloading a large attachment, if you experience errors, then close some other applications to get more RAM.
+- If you experience errors while downloading a large attachment, close some other applications to get more RAM.

 - Message and attachment sizes are always only an approximation.